Natalia Vodianova: Awards

-In November 2010, Harper's Bazaar awarded Vodianova with the Inspiration of the Year Award, given in recognition of her philanthropic efforts.
+In November 2010, Harper's Bazaar named Vodianova "Inspiration of the Year" at its Women of the Year Awards in recognition of her philanthropic work.

 In April 2013, she was honoured with the Inspiration Award at the fourth annual DVF Awards.
 The award is given to women "who have demonstrated leadership, strength and courage in the face of adversity, and who use their influence to effect positive change."
-The same year, she was also the recipient of Harper's Bazaars Philanthropist of the Year Award.

 On 10 November 2014, Vodianova was one of the honored 2014 Glamour Woman of the Year for her contribution and philanthropy as The Voice for Children.
 The ceremony was held at Carnegie Hall, with Arianna Huffington presenting the award to Vodianova.

 Personal life

 Vodianova met Justin Portman (b.
 1969), half-brother of the 10th Viscount Portman and son of Edward Portman, 9th Viscount Portman, a British property heir, at a Paris dinner in 2000.
 They married in November 2001 when she was 8 months pregnant.
 In September 2002, over nine months after registering the marriage in the UK, they had a wedding ceremony in St. Petersburg, where Vodianova wore a dress designed by Tom Ford.
 They have three children: two sons born in 2001 and 2007, and a daughter born in 2006.
 Vodianova and Portman announced their separation in June 2011 and divorced later that year.

 Following her separation from Portman, Vodianova began a relationship with Antoine Arnault, son of LVMH founder Bernard Arnault and the CEO of luxury brand Berluti.
-They have two sons, Maxim (born 2014) and Roman (born 2016).
+In May 2014, she gave birth to their first son together.
+Two years later, the couple welcomed a second son in June 2016.
 Vodianova announced their engagement on 31 December 2019.
 The COVID-19 pandemic forced the cancellation of their 27 June 2020 wedding at Saint-Pierre d'Hautvillers Abbey; the couple instead married on 21 June 2020 at a Paris city council.
 They have an apartment in Paris.
+In May 2026, she announced her sixth pregnancy on the cover of Vogue France.